Tulsa race massacre: Search for mass graves

 The Tulsa Race Massacre Commission arranged for archaeological, non-invasive ground surveys of Newblock Park, Oaklawn Cemetery, and Booker T. Washington Cemetery, which were identified as possible locations for mass graves of black victims of the violence.
 Oral histories, other sources and timing suggested that whites would have buried blacks at the first two locations; black people were said to have buried black victims at the third location after the riot was over.
 The people who were buried at Washington Cemetery, which is reserved for black people, were probably thought to be those victims who had died of their wounds after the riot had ended, since it was the most distant suspected burial location from downtown.

 Investigations of the three potential mass grave sites were performed in 1997 and 1998.
 Even though the total area of all three of these locations could not be surveyed, preliminary data suggested that they contained no mass graves.
 In 1999, an eyewitness who had seen whites burying black victims at Oaklawn Cemetery was found.
 A team investigated the potential area with more equipment.
-In the end, searches for mass graves were made with the aid of technology which included ground-penetrating radar, followed by core sampling.
+In the end, searches for mass graves were made with the aid of technology that included ground-penetrating radar, followed by core sampling.
 The experts' report, presented to the Commission in December 2000, could not substantiate claims of mass graves in Oaklawn Cemetery, Washington Cemetery, or Newblock Park.
 A promising spot in Washington Cemetery had turned out to be a layer of clay, and another promising spot in Newblock Park had turned out to be an old basement.
 The suggestion that the bodies had been burned in the city incinerator was also considered unfeasible and discounted, given the incinerator's capacity and logistical considerations.